 We added a peace symbol to each plant, and affixed the stems and leaves (and green craft sticks for stem support).

-The best homage we can give to Dr. King is to continually engage our children in a dialogue about peaceful living.
+As parents, one of the best ways to honor Dr. King’s work is to continually engage our children in a dialogue about peaceful living.

-When you and your kids witness situations where others behave with a lack of kindness, consideration, empathy or respect, take the opportunity to explain how the situation could have been handled in a more peaceful way.
+When you and your kids witness situations where others behave with a lack of fairness, consideration or empathy, take the opportunity to discuss how the situation could have been handled in a more mutually respectful and peaceful way.

 “Peace is not merely a distant goal that we seek, but a means by which we arrive at that goal.”